Skip to main content

 Property Tax Relief for Seniors in Massachusetts

-Bottom line: The best first step for most older adults in Massachusetts is the Senior Circuit Breaker tax credit.
-After that, call your city or town assessor because local relief can change sharply from one place to another.
+Bottom line: The best first step for many older adults in Massachusetts is the Senior Circuit Breaker credit.
+After that, call your city or town assessor.
+Local senior exemptions, deferrals, work-off programs, and hardship help can change sharply from one city or town to another.

-As of March 2026, the latest verified statewide Circuit Breaker figures posted by the Department of Revenue are for tax year 2025.
+As of May 6, 2026, the latest statewide Circuit Breaker figures posted by the Department of Revenue are still for tax year 2025.
+The maximum credit is $2,820.
 The state has also said more than 64,000 seniors received the credit in the prior year, but many homeowners still miss local exemptions, deferrals, or work-off programs.

 If the bill is late or you fear losing the home

-• Call the tax collector and assessor today: Ask whether your account is already in tax title or taking, the exact amount needed to stop collection, and whether you can still file for a local exemption, deferral, hardship program, or work-off option.
+• Call the tax collector and assessor today: Ask whether your account is already in tax title or taking.
+Ask for the exact amount needed to stop collection.
+Also ask whether you can still file for a local exemption, deferral, hardship program, or work-off option.

 Fastest ways to lower the bill

-Start here: what property tax relief really looks like in Massachusetts
+Start here: what property tax relief means in Massachusetts

 Most important action: Do not stop after one program.
-In Massachusetts, some seniors can combine a state tax credit with a local exemption, and sometimes with a residential exemption, a work-off program, or a deferral.
+In Massachusetts, some seniors can combine a state tax credit with a local exemption.
+In some cities or towns, they may also use a residential exemption, a work-off program, a deferral, or hardship relief.

-Very important: In Massachusetts, the rules mostly change by city or town, not by county.
+Very important: In Massachusetts, most property tax relief rules change by city or town, not by county.
 Counties generally do not run these programs.
-Use the state’s property records guide, the Massachusetts Interactive Property Map, and your local assessor’s page to find the right office.
+Use the state’s property records guide, the Interactive Property Map, and your local assessor’s page to find the right office.

 Do not confuse the terms: An exemption cuts the bill now.
-A credit sends money back through your tax return.
+A credit is claimed on your tax return.
 A deferral delays payment and creates a lien to be repaid later.
 A work-off program reduces taxes through approved volunteer hours.
-And the Declaration of Homestead protects home equity from some creditors, but it does not lower property taxes.
+The Declaration of Homestead can protect home equity from some creditors, but it does not lower property taxes.

 Five facts most seniors need first

-• Best immediate takeaway: File the state Circuit Breaker and ask about local programs the same week.
+• Best immediate takeaway: File or review Schedule CB for the state Circuit Breaker and ask about local programs in the same week.

 • Major rule: Relief is local.
 Boston, Cambridge, and Hingham all post different rules and amounts.